shogunxam/ESP32_BLETracker/README.md

    - Use [PlatformIO](https://platformio.org/) (recommended)
    - Install [git](https://git-scm.com/downloads) for automatic dependency management
    - Modify `user_config.h` with your WiFi and MQTT broker information
+   - Build the prefered variant (e.g., `esp32dev-ble-release`)
+   - Flash the firmware to the ESP32

 2. **First-time Setup**:
    - If WiFi credentials aren't provided, the ESP32 starts in access point mode
-   - Connect to the access point (IP: 192.168.2.1)
+   - Connect to the access point via WiFi and navigate to `http://192.168.2.1`
-   - Enter WiFi credentials through the web interface
+   - Enter WiFi credentials through the web interface in the configuration page

 3. **MQTT Configuration**:
-   - Ensure your GATEWAY_NAME is unique (used as MQTT Client ID)
+   - Ensure your GATEWAY_NAME is unique (it will be used for the MQTT Client ID, hostname, and within the MQTT topic itself)
    - Configure MQTT broker details in the web interface or `user_config.h`

 ### Battery Level Monitoring